Sohoxic/Shellify/README.md

 ## Getting Started

-To use Pb Shell, compile the project using a C compiler like `gcc`.
+To use Shellify, compile the project using a C compiler like `gcc`.
 Here is a step-by-step guide:

 1. Clone this repository or download the source code.
 2. Navigate to the source code directory.